safespring/web/content/en/services/case/elastisys.md

 Welkin is CNCF-certified as a Kubernetes distribution and includes controls for security in containerized environments.
 Examples include intrusion detection with Falco, policy control with Open Policy Agent/Gatekeeper, automatic certificate management with cert-manager, a container registry with security scanning, and support for CI/CD flows such as ArgoCD.

+A security review therefore needs to show how network segmentation, role-based access, secret management, vulnerability scanning, logging, and updates are handled.
+These controls need to be demonstrable in ongoing operations, not only when the cluster is first deployed.

 The hard part is not only starting a Kubernetes cluster, but operating it with real workloads over time.
 For regulated environments, the platform needs to handle upgrades, testing, patching, CVE tracking, backups, and supporting services for logging and monitoring without making the responsibility split unclear.

 That means Welkin can be used across the software lifecycle: development, packaging, testing, deployment, operations, and audits.
 Safespring's role is to provide the local Compute infrastructure, data center location, storage, and network that the platform can run on.